Skip to Main Content

 The First 24 Hours

 The first 24 hours of a calf’s life are critical.
 For their safety and wellbeing, dairy calves are typically separated from their mothers after they’re born (usually within the first 24 or 48 hours after the calf is born), allowing the farmer to give both the calf and mother the highest quality care.
 Separation also protects the calf from physical injury.
-When cows give birth, their hormones cause them to become restless, increasing the chances that they may injure the calf.
-This best practice can be confusing when people don’t understand why it’s best to remove a calf from its mother.
-Learn more and hear from a dairy farmer directly about why separation occurs.
+After giving birth, cows experience natural hormonal changes that can make them more alert and restless, increasing the chances that they may injure the calf.

 Immediately after birth, the calf receives the mother’s first milk called colostrum.
 Colostrum builds the calf’s immunity by delivering essential nutrients.
 The calf may nurse the colostrum directly from its mother, but many farmers collect it and test it to ensure that it’s as high-quality and nutrient-dense as it needs to be prior to feeding it to the calf themselves.